The Curriculum – David Lewis School

 Whole School Impact

 The curriculum is regularly reviewed to monitor its impact on teaching and learning.
-By providing a wide range of opportunities this supports students to make the maximum possible progress throughout their time at school.
-It also supports students to transition out of school and into adult life, whether that be to further education, social care settings, or employment.
-Students leave school having had the opportunity to maximise their educational progress develop their confidence, independent living skills, skills for work, social skills.
+By providing a wide range of opportunities it supports students to make the maximum possible progress throughout their time at school.
+It also supports students to transition out of school and into adult life whether that be in further education, social care provision, or employment.
+Students leave school having had the opportunity to maximise their confidence, independent living skills, skills for work, social skills and educational progress.

 David Lewis School Curriculum Pathways